Treatment-aware Diffusion Probabilistic Model for Longitudinal MRI Generation and Diffuse Glioma Growth Prediction: Introduction

-Even with the power of deep neural networks~\cite{lecun2015deep}, efficiently modeling tumor growth is non-trivial.
-The number of deep-learning-based works for the prediction of glioma growth is still limited.
-To the best of our knowledge, the first to utilize deep learning to model tumor growth, Zhang et al.~\cite{zhang2017convolutional} (2018) used convolutional neural networks to predict pancreatic tumor growth.
-Their network predicts which voxels will "become tumors" after a predetermined time in a relatively straightforward manner.
-Gaw et al.~\cite{gaw2019integration} (2019) tried to combine a reaction-diffusion model (proliferation-Invasion mechanistic tumor growth model) with a data-driven graph-based semi-supervised learning model to provide spatially resolved tumor cell density predictions on primary glioblastoma patients with pre-operative MRI.
+Recently, deep-learning-based approaches have been developed to address the glioma growth prediction problem ~\cite{petersen2019deep, gaw2019integration, elazab2020gp, petersen2021continuous}, by learning growth patterns directly from the MRI data.
+Gaw et al.~\cite{gaw2019integration} (2019) tried to combine a reaction-diffusion model (proliferation-invasion mechanistic tumor growth model) with a data-driven graph-based semi-supervised learning model to provide spatially resolved tumor cell density predictions on primary glioblastoma patients with pre-operative MRI.
 The authors of~\cite{elazab2020gp} (2020) explored the possibility of using generative adversarial networks (GAN~\cite{gan2014}) for predicting pre-operative glioma growth on both high-grade and low-grade.
-In contrast to the deterministic tumor growth models described above, which predict a single growth estimate, the authors of~\cite{petersen2019deep, petersen2021continuous} introduced a deep probabilistic generative model for learning glioma growth dynamics, i.e., estimating a distribution of possible future changes given previous observations of the same tumor.
-However, the proposed model was neither able to predict a single correct growth trajectory nor address the spatially varying growth of a tumor.
+Other researchers argue that the growth process is not deterministic (e.g., in~\cite{petersen2019deep, petersen2021continuous}) and introduced a deep probabilistic generative model for learning glioma growth dynamics, i.e., estimating a distribution of possible future changes given previous observations of the same tumor.
+However, all of these approaches have been constrained to using only image data to predict tumor masks while ignoring the effects of any other factors, such as the administered treatment and changes in it.
+These interventions clearly influence glioma growth behavior and should be accounted for.
+Additionally, these models also lack the ability to generate future MR images and associated uncertainty maps.
+Collectively, these limitations are barriers to clinical translation.

-Recently, the denoising diffusion probabilistic model (DDPM)~\cite{ho2020denoising}, also known as diffusion model or score-based generative model~\cite{song2019generative}, has shown remarkable performance in (un)conditional image generation~\cite{ddpm2021, nichol2021glide, ramesh2022hierarchical, rombach2022high, saharia2022photorealistic} by learning a Markov chain process for the transformation of the simple Gaussian distribution into the data distribution~\cite{song2020denoising}.
-A growing body of research in the medical image field has also emerged and developed various DDPM-based approaches to successfully address tasks such as tumor segmentation~\cite{wolleb2022diffusion, rahman2023ambiguous}, and longitudinal MRI generation~\cite{kim2022diffusion, yoon2023sadm}.
-However, to the best of our knowledge, no published work on tumor growth prediction tasks using diffusion models exists so far.
-Our approach simultaneously models glioma growth using DDPM and generates multi-parametric MRIs.
-Like~\cite{wolleb2022diffusion}, applying our model with multiple stochastic sampling processes, one can obtain pixel-wise uncertainty maps for both the predicted tumor masks and the synthesized MRIs.